qpliu/esolang/intercal/README.md

 `RETRIEVE` do have effects on `IGNOREd` variables, which seems incorrect to me.

-The INTERCAL System Library described in sections 5 and 6 is not included with this implementation.
+The INTERCAL System Library listed in section 6 of the document is not included with this implementation.
 It's probably a copyright violation to include it.

-An optimized INTERCAL System Library implementation would behave differently from an INTERCAL implementation when `ABSTAIN` or `IGNORE` are used or when operating close to the `RESUME` stack limit.
-Perhaps a future version of this implementation will include such an optimized INTERCAL System Library.
+This implementation includes an implementation of the INTERCAL System Library as described in section 5 of the document.  `NEXTing` a label that is not defined in the program and is the label of library function will execute that function.
+These labels cannot be `ABSTAINed FROM`, and the functions are not affected by any `ABSTAINed FROM` gerunds.
+The `IGNORE` status of variables are respected by these library functions.

 Extensions to INTERCAL
 ----------------------